 Memorable Storytelling

-Founded in 2024 by cinematographer-producer Paul Cannon and writer-director Kingston Trinder, New Pavilion's memorable factual storytelling explores outlier experiences, investigates unorthodox biographies, and examines radical protagonists.
+Founded in 2024 by cinematographer-producer Paul Cannon & writer-director Kingston Trinder, New Pavilion's memorable factual storytelling explores outlier experiences, investigates unexpected biographies, and discovers radical protagonists.

 Paul Cannon